USDA Multicultural Scholars Program

-In 2010, USDA NIFA awarded PVM funds to establish a Multicultural Scholars Program (MSP).
+In 2010, USDA NIFA awarded PVM funds to establish the United States Department of Agriculture Multicultural Scholars Program (USDA-MSP).
 These funds provided partial scholarships to four DVM students.
 Students also received funds to participate in a Special Experiential Learning Experience (SEL).

 The MSP Scholars also participate in specific programmatic pieces designed to enhance their student experience and provide support through graduation.